jdholtz/i3-restore/README.md

 # i3-restore

-A simple Python script to restore your [i3][0] session.
+A simple Python and Bash script to restore your [i3][0] session.
 It works very similar to how Firefox restores a previous session.
 The script can correctly restore terminal editor sessions (such as Vim) and web browser instances exactly how they were before.

 ## Table of Contents